top of page

 Coaches Sign Athletes and Ensure Academic Eligibility

-• The college coach extends an official offer.
+2. The coach extends an official offer.

-• The athlete signs the official offer.
+3. The athlete signs the official offer (e.g., National Letter of Intent).

 When Does The Recruiting Process Begin?